This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Penang is our top pick for the best place for kids in Malaysia, although I admit that I am biased after living there.

 Penang island is located off the western coast of peninsular Malaysia.
-It is a short flight from Kuala Lumpur or a four hour drive.
+It is a short flight from Kuala Lumpur or a four-hour drive.

 Penang has some of the best food in the world so this is also where you should encourage the kids to be more adventurous.
-Visit as many hawker centre night markets as possible and try as much food as possible.
+Visit as many hawker center night markets as possible and try as much food as possible.

 Taking a funicular ride up Penang Hill is another fun activity and our kids loved Youth Park where you can swim in free pools surrounded by nature.

-If you are looking for some adult time, many resorts in Penang offer kids clubs.
+If you are looking for some adult time, many resorts in Penang offer kid’s clubs.

-Places to stay in Penang for families
+Where to Stay in Penang for families

 Hard Rock Hotel Penang